-Bende PDP Candidate asks party not to reverse primary outcome - Vanguard News
+Bende PDP candidate asks party not to reverse primary outcome - Vanguard News

 By Emmanuel Aziken

-In a statement, the Chima Anyaso Media organization accused Hon.
-Ukeje of desperately playing to the gallery by insinuating that she was compelled to accept defeat when all video evidence showed that there was a free and fair election and in her speech to the media she congratulated the winner.
+In a statement, the Chima Anyaso Media organisation accused Hon.
+Ukeje of desperately playing to the gallery by insinuating that she was compelled to accept defeat when all video evidences showed that there was a free and fair election and in her speech to the media, she congratulated the winner.

-The statement reads “we wish to bring to the attention of the leadership of our great party, PDP, our chairman, Chief Uche Secondus and the National Working Committee, about a barefaced attempt by Hon.
-Nnena Elendu Ukeje to arm-twist the party and its machinery into withholding the already affirmed victory of Dr. Chimaobi Desmond Anyaso, the authentic winner of the Bende Federal House of representatives primary election held on the 4th of October 2018 at the Bende Local Government Headquarters”.
+The statement read: “We wish to bring to the attention of the leadership of our great party, PDP, our chairman, Chief Uche Secondus and the National Working Committee, about a barefaced attempt by Hon.
+Nnena Elendu Ukeje to arm-twist the party and its machinery into withholding the already affirmed victory of Dr. Chimaobi Desmond Anyaso, the authentic winner of the Bende Federal House of Representative’s primary election held on the 4th of October 2018 at the Bende LGA Headquarters.”

 Noting that some people were putting pressure on some people in the party to reverse the outcome of the election upon the policy of upholding the 35% affirmative action for women participation, the statement added: